 And so, while this has bonding character, it also has what we might think of as lone pair characteristics.

-And here I have done this for the C2 molecule.
+And here I have done this for the C two molecule.

 It is a little more complicated than the way I drew it on the board, but what you should be able to see is -- Think back, now, to the first orbital I showed you today, which was the lowest lying orbital in the BH three molecule.
 You remember, no matter which way we turned it, we only saw blue, which was the positive wave function.

 Because the atomic s and p orbitals are so far away in energy.
 But now, when they are closer in energy, this orbital down here, the s over here sees the p over here and they mix in, and vice versa.